- UX for AI

 r1 rabbit

-This new AI-first product, r1, from rabbit, was launched just three short days ago, on January 9th, 2024.
+Another AI-first product, r1, from rabbit, was launched 13 months ago, on January 9th, 2024.
 The r1 is part of the next wave of AI products promising to combine LLMs with mobile form-factor, voice, and vision capabilities.
 The r1 appears to be a smaller version of a cell phone with a touch screen and a spinner wheel, somewhat reminiscent of late Crackberry designs.
 (Have you seen the movie Blackberry?
 It’s excellent.
 Must watch for all the mobile design nerds.)

 The most prominent feature of the r1 device is what it does NOT have: apps.